Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/_index.md

       title: '📚 Background'
       subtitle: ''
       text: |-
-        I am currently a Master's Student at Carleton University applying recent advancements in Natural Language Processing to Medical data.
+        I recently graduated from Carleton University where my Master's research focused on applying state-of-the-art techniques in Natural Language Processing to Medical data.

         I am interested in all opportunities requiring a strong knowledge of Software Engineering and/or Machine Learning.

-        My experience pertains to applying a range of Deep Learning methods including, Transformers, CNNs and RNNs to novel problems inlcuding ECG data.

         Please reach out with work or collaboration opportunities 😃
     design: